lorin/resilience-engineering/README.md

 * [Resiliency Trade Space Study: The Interaction of Degraded C2 Link and Detect and Avoid Autonomy on Unmanned Aircraft](https://www.researchgate.net/publication/330222613_Resiliency_Trade_Space_Study_The_Interaction_of_Degraded_C2_Link_and_Detect_and_Avoid_Autonomy_on_Unmanned_Aircraft)
 * [Cognitive Technologies: The Design of Joint Human-Machine Cognitive Systems](https://www.researchgate.net/publication/220604613_Cognitive_Technologies_The_Design_of_Joint_Human-Machine_Cognitive_Systems)
 * [Cognitive Systems Engineering: New wine in new bottles] (see also [Thai Wood's notes](https://www.getrevue.co/profile/resilience/issues/resilience-roundup-cognitive-systems-engineering-new-wine-in-new-bottles-issue-32-175912) in his [Resilience Roundup] newsletter)
+* [The Seven Deadly Myths of "Autonomous Systems"]

 [The theory of graceful extensibility: basic rules that govern adaptive systems]: https://link.springer.com/article/10.1007%2Fs10669-018-9708-3